run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the Service Map Design feature for the Business Service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service > Service Map;
     2. The screen for designing the assets that make up the business service will be presented;
     3. Perform the design
-    4. Access the Service Asset Map Design functionality for the Support / Technical Service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service > Service Map.
-    5. The screen for designing the assets that make up the support / technical service will be presented;
-    6. Perform the design

 ???
 Question "How do I set a default group for the first level service request?"

     To set the default group for 1st level attendance, proceed as follows:

     1. Access the Group Registration feature by navigating in the main menu Access and Permission > Group.
 The group registration screen will be displayed, displaying the contracts;